 - Pineapple cake, vanilla frosting

 Is your mouth watering yet?
-You might be even more creative than me, so grab your cake mix and Pillsbury Filled Pastry bag and let me know what you come up with!
+You might be even more creative than me, so grab your cake mix and frosting and let me know what you come up with!
 Here’s the recipe below.

 - 1/2 cup canola oil